vasudevpooja/Library-Management/README.md

 # Library Management
-C project on library management with options to add, list the book according to it's title and count the number of books.
+C project on library management with options to add, list the book according to its title, and count the number of books.